top of page

 We ensure a smooth transition into our Nursery.

-• Children and parents are invited in to meet the child’s keyworker and see the nursery in action.
+• Children and parents are invited in to meet the child’s keyworker and see the nursery in action prior to admission.

-• your child will then a further 2 hours settling in period again without parents to allow them to settle into their new environment.
+• Your child will then be invited into nursery for a further two hours settling in period, again without parents, to allow them to settle into their new environment.

 bottom of page